 Your Uncle, and the Savio Family,

 Henry M. Savio

 According to Elizabeth Savio, this letter represents the sentiments of her mother, father, siblings, herself and her fiancé, but it comes specifically from Henry Savio since he was Kathleen’s brother and the majority of the letter reflects his feelings.
-Henry Savio has also written us to acknowledge that he indeed wrote this letter and that it has been sent to the Sun-Times.
-Thank you, Savio family!
+Henry Savio has also emailed us acknowledging that he indeed wrote this letter.
+Bless you, Savio family!